DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         | 802.11ac   | Wi-Fi 5    | 1 Gbps  |5 GHz                |
         | 802.11ax   | Wi-Fi 6/Wi-Fi 6E     |9.5 Gbps |1-5(6)GHz  |

-        - **Wi-Fi Protected Access 3 (WPA3)**: WPA3-ENT uses 192-bit AES CCMP encryption, and WPA3-PER remains at 128-bit AES CCMP.
+        - 📘**Wi-Fi Protected Access 3 (WPA3)**: WPA3-ENT uses 192-bit AES CCMP encryption, and WPA3-PER remains at 128-bit AES CCMP.
              - WPA3-PER replaces the preshared key authentication with Simultaneous Authentication of Equals (SAE).
              - WPA3's new SAE (simultaneous authentication of equals) mode improves on WPA2's PSK mode by allowing for secure authentication between clients and the wireless network without enterprise user accounts.
              - Simultaneous Authentication of Equals (SAE) was introduced with WPA3 as an alternative to preshared keys.
              - SAE performs a zero-knowledge proof process known as Dragonfly Key Exchange, which is itself a derivative of Diffie–Hellman.

-***802.1X/EAP***: WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP, a standard port-based network access control.
-Through the use of 802.1X, other solutions such as Remote Authentication Dial-In User Service (RADIUS), Terminal Access Controller Access Control System (TACACS), certificates, smartcards, token devices, and biometrics can be integrated into wireless networks, providing techniques for both mutual and multifactor authentication.
+- 📗**802.1X/EAP**: WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP, a standard port-based network access control.
+     - Through the use of 802.1X, other solutions such as Remote Authentication Dial-In User Service (RADIUS), Terminal Access Controller Access Control System (TACACS), certificates, smartcards, token devices, and biometrics can be integrated into wireless networks, providing techniques for both mutual and multifactor authentication.

-***Extensible Authentication Protocol (EAP)***: is not a specific mechanism of authentication; rather it is an authentication framework.
+- 📗**Extensible Authentication Protocol (EAP)***: is not a specific mechanism of authentication; rather it is an authentication framework.
 Effectively, EAP allows for new authentication technologies to be compatible with existing wireless or point-to-point connection technologies.
 More than 40 EAP methods have been defined, including ✏️LEAP, ✏️PEAP, ✏️EAP-­SIM, ✏️EAP-­FAST, ✏️EAP-­MD5, ✏️EAP-­POTP, ✏️EAP-­TLS, and ✏️EAP-­TTLS.

-***LEAP***: Lightweight Extensible Authentication Protocol (LEAP) is a Cisco proprietary alternative to TKIP for WPA.
-This was developed to address deficiencies in TKIP before the 802.11i/WPA2 system was ratified as a standard.
-An attack tool known as asleap was released in 2004 that could exploit LEAP; use of EAP-TLS as an alternative is recommended, but if LEAP is used, a complex password is strongly recommended.
+- 📗**LEAP**: Lightweight Extensible Authentication Protocol (LEAP) is a Cisco proprietary alternative to TKIP for WPA.
+     - This was developed to address deficiencies in TKIP before the 802.11i/WPA2 system was ratified as a standard.
+     - An attack tool known as asleap was released in 2004 that could exploit LEAP;
+     - use of EAP-TLS as an alternative is recommended, but if LEAP is used, a complex password is strongly recommended.

-***PEAP***:Protected Extensible Authentication Protocol (PEAP) encapsulates EAP methods within a TLS tunnel that provides authentication and potentially encryption.
-Since EAP was originally designed for use over physically isolated channels and hence assumed secured pathways, EAP is usually not encrypted.
-So PEAP can provide encryption for EAP methods.
+- 📗**PEAP**:Protected Extensible Authentication Protocol (PEAP) encapsulates EAP methods within a TLS tunnel that provides authentication and potentially encryption.
+     - Since EAP was originally designed for use over physically isolated channels and hence assumed secured pathways, EAP is usually not encrypted.
+     - So PEAP can provide encryption for EAP methods.

-***CHAP***:Challenge-Handshake Authentication Protocol, or CHAP, is used by PPP servers to authenticate remote clients.
-It encrypts both the username and password and performs periodic reauthentication while connected using techniques to prevent replay attacks.
+- 📗**CHAP**:Challenge-Handshake Authentication Protocol, or CHAP, is used by PPP servers to authenticate remote clients.
+     - It encrypts both the username and password and performs periodic reauthentication while connected using techniques to prevent replay attacks.

-***Password Authentication Protocol (PAP)***: PAP transmits usernames and passwords in cleartext.
-It offers no form of encryption; it simply provides a means to transport the logon credentials from the client to the authentication server.
-Also used by PPP servers.
+- 📗**Password Authentication Protocol (PAP)**: PAP transmits usernames and passwords in cleartext.
+     - It offers no form of encryption;
+     - it simply provides a means to transport the logon credentials from the client to the authentication server.
+     - Also used by PPP servers.

-***Zigbee***: IoT equipment communications concept based on Bluetooth.
+- 📗**Zigbee**: IoT equipment communications concept based on Bluetooth.
 It requires close proximity of devices and communications are encrypted.
         - Low power/low throughput
         - Requires close proximity
-        - Encrypted using 128-bit symmetric algorithm
+        - Encrypted using 128-bit AES symmetric algorithm
         - Uses AES to prtect traffic

-***Satellite***: primarily uses radio waves between terrestrial locations and an orbiting artificial satellite
+- 📗**Satellite***: primarily uses radio waves between terrestrial locations and an orbiting artificial satellite
         - Supports telephone, tv, radio, internet, military communications
         - 3 primary orbits:
             - LEO: low Earth orbit (160-2k km)